Judges question Trump bid to keep U.S. Capitol riot records secret | Law-Order

 Judges question Trump bid to keep U.S. Capitol riot records secret

 In court filings, Trump's lawyers called the Democratic-led investigation politically motivated, and argued that the documents sought by the committee are protected by executive privilege https://www.reuters.com/world/us/can-trump-use-executive-privilege-block-jan-6-attack-probe-2021-09-09, a legal doctrine that allows presidents to keep private some of their conversations with advisers.
-Trump supporters stormed the Capitol in a bid to prevent Congress from formally certifying his 2020 presidential election loss to Biden.
+During Tuesday's hearing, Judge Robert Wilkins said that Trump is not entitled to the type of document-by-document review he has requested before any of the records are released.

 U.S. appeals court judges on Tuesday signaled skepticism toward former President Donald Trump's bid to keep records about his conversations and actions before and during the deadly Jan.
 6 Capitol riot by a mob of his supporters away from congressional investigators.
 A three-judge panel of the U.S. Court of Appeals for the District of Columbia Circuit heard an oral argument, still ongoing, in Trump's appeal of a judge's decision that the records should be turned over to a congressional committee.